jon-harper/OmniBox/docs/assembly/rear.md

 <figure markdown>
   [![illustration][fan1]{width="480"}][fan1]
   <figcaption>1.
-Fit the rear panel against the back of the case.</figcaption>
+Put the fan, cage, and gasket together as shown.</figcaption>
 </figure>

 <figure markdown>
   [![illustration][fan2]{width="480"}][fan2]
   <figcaption>1.
+Push the fan's wiring through with the wiring at the bottom.
 Fasten the fan cage assembly in place with four (4) M3 x 30mm screws.</figcaption>
 </figure>

 <figure markdown>